Thursday, January 15, 2026

 *

-Not that Keats intended to spell out his answer; Lamia is a notoriously ambivalent poem, maybe a reader-baiting poem.
+Not that Keats intended to spell out his notion of the story; Lamia is a notoriously ambivalent poem, maybe a reader-baiting poem.
 Charles Lamb admired the gorgeous imagery but found it a construction of fancy rather than feeling (he preferred Isabella).
-Yet behind the Drydenian polish and the Chaucerian pacing other readers have found a welter of feelings; generosity, pity, amusement, cynicism, bitterness, and fury.
+Yet behind the Drydenian polish and the Chaucerian switches of pace other readers have found a welter of feelings; generosity, pity, amusement, cynicism, bitterness, and fury.
 At different times it seems to be anti-love, anti-people, anti-women, anti-men, anti-gods and anti-civilization.
 You must admit he's got a point.
 It's scathing about the imagination and, of course, it's also anti-science.
 (It was Keats' own innovation to make Lycius die from his teacher's meddling.
 No triumph for Apollonius here!)

 *